jeffknupp/blog/in_progress/new_post.md

     def get_primes(input_list):
         return [element for element in input_list if is_prime(element)]

+    # not germane to the example, but here's a possible implementation of
+    # is_prime...

     def is_prime(number):
     if number > 1:
         if number % 2 == 0: